frederic-perez/AmE-dictionary/data/dictionary.md

 __don't count your chickens before they hatch__ _idiom_ :dart::three: (don't count your chickens before they're hatched) Don’t make plans based on future events that might not happen. _When my mom heard that I was preparing my campaign before even being nominated, she warned me, "Don't count your chickens before they're hatched.
 Why are you begging to drive my car to school tomorrow when you still need to take your license test in the morning?
 Don't count your chickens before they're hatched, babe!_
 __don't get me started__ _idiom_ An exclamation of weariness or despair regarding a topic that has just been introduced and about which the speaker feels very strongly and (usually) has a negative opinion of.
 __don't go there__ _idiom_ Don't get into that topic of conversation; I don't want to talk about that.
 Used humorously, the phrase usually implies that the speaker has a potentially scandalous, sensitive, or otherwise complicated association with the topic.
+__don't let the door hit you on the way out__ _idiom_ Leave here quickly and directly; don't linger on your way out the door.
+Used sarcastically to express one's desire to see someone leave.
 __don't tell me it's raining__
 __doneness__ _n_ :two::pencil2::hammer: _Steak doneness: Rare, medium rare, medium, medium well, well done._
 __donkey__ _n_ _slang_ A stupid or silly person.